 SLGI Portfolio Management Team

 Earlier in January, Chinese officials tied the outbreak of pneumonia in Wuhan, a port city of 11 million people, to the coronavirus virus.
 It belongs to the same family of viruses as SARS (Severe Acute Respiratory Syndrome) which killed 774 people in 2003.
-And as it did during the SARS crisis, the market has sold off and rebounded in recent days as it priced in the damaging impact that a repeat of that epidemic could have on the global economy.
+And as it did during the SARS crisis, the market has sold off as it priced in the damaging impact that a repeat of that epidemic could have on the global economy.

-Ultimately, the coronavirus virus will be contained.
+Ultimately, however, the coronavirus virus will be contained.
 And as the chart below illustrates, while the market sold-off sharply during the SARS epidemic, it quickly rebounded as the outbreak was brought under control.
+Will history repeat itself?